 Vitamin E is necessary for the proper functioning of body organs and maintaining the immune system.
 It also makes cell membranes stronger, as well as protecting cells from the effects of free radicals.

 Calcium is suitable for the maintenance and development of teeth and bones.
 It is also responsible for the regulation of hormone secretion, blood pressure, and contraction of muscles.
+If you are having issues with your teeth or are looking for the best orthodontist in Calgary, then make sure that you are getting enough calcium in your diet so that you get as much out of your treatment as possible.

 The function of Magnesium in the body is to convert food into energy.
 It also has a role in strengthening bones and enhancing the normal functioning of your muscles.